sumithactca/Weather_app/README.md

-Weather App
+# Weather App

-This is a Next.js weather application that allows users to enter a city name and view current weather details (temperature, weather conditions, and a representative icon using React Icons).
+This is a simple weather application built using Next.js and TypeScript.
+The app fetches real-time weather data, displays the current weather, and shows a 5-day forecast.
+It also supports dark mode and stores the last searched city in localStorage.

-Features
+## Features

-Fetch Weather Data: Retrieves current weather information from the OpenWeather API.
+Fetch current weather data for a city

-User Input: Allows users to enter a city name.

-Visual Display: Shows temperature, weather conditions, and a weather icon.

-Built with Next.js: Uses Next.js for server-side rendering and performance.

-React Icons: Uses react-icons for a consistent, customizable icon set.

-** Setup Instructions
-Unzip the Project:

-Unzip the provided project folder to your desired location.
+Display a 5-day weather forecast
+Store the last searched city using localStorage
+Dark mode support
+Responsive design with horizontal weather list

+# Installation & Setup
+Prerequisites

+Node.js (Recommended version: 16 or later)
+Git (for cloning the repository)
+A valid OpenWeather API key

-Open the Project Folder in Your Terminal:
+## Steps to Run the Project
+1. Clone the Repository: git clone https://github.com/sumithactca/Weather_app_nextjs.git

-Navigate to the project folder:
+2. Navigate into the project directory:cd Weather_app_nextjs

-Install Dependencies:
+3. Install dependencies:npm install

-Install all the required dependencies with npm:
- # npm install
-Please do not include # symbol

- Configure Environment Variables:
- ## NEXT_PUBLIC_OPENWEATHER_API_KEY=your_actual_api_key_here

- Replace your_actual_api_key_here with your actual API key from OpenWeather.
+4. Update the OpenWeather API Key:Open the .env.local file in the root directory and replace your_original_api_key_from_OpenWeather_API_website with your actual OpenWeather API key

- Run the App in Development Mode:

-Start the development server:
-## npm run dev
+5. Run the Application: npm run dev

-Open your browser and go to http://localhost:3000 to view the app.
+The app will be available at http://localhost:3000.